The Waipohatu Waterfall loop hike is a quick but worthwhile hike leading to two waterfalls in the Waikawa Forest (Catlins Conservation Park).

 Just near the junction to the two waterfalls, there's another sign that indicates the loop track back.
 Here, you can either walk back the way you came, or follow this new track around.

 We decided to take the loop, which adds maybe 1 kilometre to the hike.
 This trail pops out from the rainforest onto a dirt road at the end, which you'll have to follow for about 700 metres before returning to the car park.

 I hope that this quick guide to the Waipohatu waterfall loop track has convinced you to leave the tourist buses of Milford behind and to explore the lesser-visited regions of New Zealand.

-For more hiking and travel guides, make sure you check out some of the other articles on this blog below.
+For more South Island hiking guides, make sure you check out some of the other articles on this blog below.